pietervdvn/MapComplete/Docs/Layers/bike_shop.md

-The question is  Does this shop offer a bike pump for use by anyone?
+The question is  *Does this shop offer a bike pump for use by anyone?*

-  - This shop offers a bike pump for anyone  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:pump' target='_blank'>service:bicycle:pump</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:pump%3Dyes' target='_blank'>yes</a>`
+  - *This shop offers a bike pump for anyone*  corresponds with  `service:bicycle:pump=yes`
-  - This shop doesn't offer a bike pump for anyone  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:pump' target='_blank'>service:bicycle:pump</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:pump%3Dno' target='_blank'>no</a>`
+  - *This shop doesn't offer a bike pump for anyone*  corresponds with  `service:bicycle:pump=no`
-  - There is bicycle pump, it is shown as a separate point  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:pump' target='_blank'>service:bicycle:pump</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:pump%3Dseparate' target='_blank'>separate</a>`
+  - *There is bicycle pump, it is shown as a separate point*  corresponds with  `service:bicycle:pump=separate`